-Deciding The Best Interest In Custody Cases
+Deciding The Best Interest Of Kids In Custody Cases

-How a Judge Decides Custody | As a divorce lawyer I’m always amazed that my clients very rarely ask me about this simple question.
-I suppose the reason is there so just so much going on during a divorce that the basic questions get left out.
 Or, and I think this is much more likely, that as Americans we believe that the justice system will, well, be just!
 We have an inherent belief that justice will prevail, were not sure how, but it will prevail and will be perfect.

 Our justice system is good, possibly the best in the world but the Judge does not just use a magic formula to determine custody in Minnesota.
 The way custody is determined is not done by some magic formula but instead 13 factors.
 In Minnesota the Judge will use the law (Minn.
-Stat 518.17) and will look at 13 (sometimes 14) factors.
-What’s interesting is that the factors are all equal and the Judge’s don’t really score them like a football game (there’s no wife 8 vs husband 5, winner wife!) instead the Judge looks at each factor and then issues the ruling.
-The factors are:
+Stat 518.17) and will look at 12 (sometimes 4 sub) factors.

 - The wishes of the child’s parent or parents as to custody;